LijunChang/Cohesive_subgraph_book/edge_connectivity_decomposition/README.md

 ./eco_decompose ../datasets/as-skitter/ kecc-space 10 output
 ```
 Note that, the fourth parameter is an integer that specifies the value of k. kecc-space is more space effective than kecc; that is, kecc-space consumes smaller main memory space.

-This implements the algorithm proposed in the following SIGMOD'13 paper, which computes all k-edge connected components of a graph for a given k.

-Lijun Chang, Jeffrey Xu Yu, Lu Qin, Xuemin Lin, Chengfei Liu, and Weifa Liang <br/>
-**Efficiently Computing k-Edge Connected Components via Graph Decomposition** <br/>
-*Proceedings of the ACM SIGMOD International Conference on Management of Data* (SIGMOD’13), 2013